 This section explains how you can use feature flags to manage entitlements for different groups of users.
 You can use flag and rule targeting patterns to facilitate entitlements in several ways, depending on what your organization needs.
 We have described several of the most common below.

 Premium users are the use case people think of most often when they think of entitlements.
 A premium user has a different experience of the application or site than a standard user.
 They might be notified about auctions sooner, have more editorial or posting rights, or see fewer ads.
 Using a flag to identify a segment as premium users saves you from the slightly-risky process of adding individual users to a different permissions level in your application or site.
 If there is any breach or problem with access, you can remove either the user or segment very quickly until the problem is resolved.

-A “logged-in user” is a special case of premium users.
-Many sites, from ecommerce to newspapers to community sites, have a logged-in/account assumption, which is a kind of premium user, even if it isn't about money.
+A “logged-in user” is a special case of premium user.
+Many sites, from e-commerce to newspapers to community sites, have a logged-in/account assumption, which is a kind of premium user, even if it isn't about money.
 A user logs in to access the full site and the account they hold on it.
 In that sense, a logged-in user is a premium user who has more access than an anonymous user.

 If you use a small credit union or bank, a library website, or a health portal, you are probably using rebranded software.
 Your library or bank doesn't have expertise in building a secure website that meets all the appropriate standards, and it’s not their core business.
 They contract with a provider who builds dozens or hundreds of these sites and rebrands them to have the appropriate appearance and connections.

 This rebranding work is commonly managed by dozens or hundreds of release branches, one for each client.
 Developers create new code in the main branch and then merge it into the release branches, depending on what feature the customer is paying for.
 The website look and feel is also stored in the release branches.
 Managing updates across branches is sometimes difficult or risky.